 Buzzing Bee Road Volunteers

 The Swale is home to some very rare and threatened species of bumblebee, including the shrill carder bee and the brown-banded carder bee.
-These were once widespread in Kent, but are now restricted to mainly coastal areas.
+These were once widespread in Kent, but are now restricted mainly to coastal areas.
 With your help to monitor these charismatic bumblebees, we can gain a better understanding of how bumblebee populations are faring and whether they are responding to the specific management of the Bee Road sites.

 We are looking for volunteers who are keen to learn about bumblebees and can monitor them on the Bee Road sites in the Swale.
 Using the Bumblebee Conservation Trust’s ‘BeeWalk’ scheme, you will walk a fixed transect along a Bee Road on a monthly basis from March to October and record the different types of bumblebee that you encounter.
-No previous bumblebee knowledge is required because we can offer you bumblebee identification training to ensure that you have the skills and confidence to carry out this important work.
+No previous bumblebee knowledge is required because we can offer you bumblebee identification training and support to ensure that you have the skills and confidence to carry out this important work.

 Each transect is 1-2km long and will take no more than about two hours to walk.
 You can fit it in when it suits you, as you do not need to carry it out on a fixed date each month.
 We can provide you with survey forms and you will need to submit your records online so that the results can be used for the benefit of bumblebee conservation.